top of page

 Regarding some personal history, I am a first-generation Filipino American immigrant, raised mostly in the Dallas-Fort Worth area.
 Outside of Texas, I have familiarity with life in Chicago, Illinois, Manila, Philippines, and Wellington, New Zealand.
 This also shapes my work, and allows me to honor the cultural complexity each client brings into the room.

-In my personal time, I enjoy painting abstract landscapes, learning more about pan-indigenous psychology, writing and often re-writing information on what I have learned for my practice and other organizations, exploring new nature spaces, and nurturing relationships within my family of origin and family by marriage.
+In my time outside sessions, I enjoy painting landscapes, learning more about indigenous psychology, writing and often re-writing information on what I have learned for my practice and other organizations, exploring new nature spaces, and nurturing relationships within my family of origin and family by marriage.

 Although it doesn't paint the entire picture, I resonate with the INFP-A personality in my love for creativity and authenticity, sensitivity to others, and appreciation of nature.